arjuns007/CryptOS/README.md

 # CryptOS
 We all know that CryptoCurrency is the next big thing, but do we have the right direction in this domain?
 To solve this real-word problem and to guide people with the right knowledge, we have developed CyptOS which is your THE go-to website for all Cryptocurrency related information!
-Here you can find each and every detailed information of any Crypto,the right guide to invest for newbies and almost everything you need about CrytoCurrency!
-All the data about CryptoCurrency is real-time so that you get the latest insights in a very minimal time and at a faster pace!

 # Main features of CryptOS:
-* First item
-* Second item
-* Third item
-* Fourth item
+* On the hompeage, there are various different information about CryptoCurrencies which is real time so that you get the latest insights in a very minimal time and at a faster pace.
+On the top of every page there is a slider which indicates that whether that Crypto has a price increase/decrease in the past 24hr along with it's latest updated price.

+* CryptoCurrency Bot acts like a personal assistant and user can ask various related questions related to crypto.

+* CryptoCurrency Calculator converts the price of a particular crypto to any currency (USD,INR etc.).

+* CryptoCurrency Price Prediction model forecasts the price of the cryptocurrency upto 1 month based on the past performance of that crypto and helps the user in taking an informed decision whether to invest in that particular crypto or not.

+* CryptoCurrency Blogs are there for providing related information through various blogs.

+* CryptoCurrency Guide is there for someone who is absolutely new in Crypto and is looking for some guide and knowledge.

 <div align="center">